 BRI’s Adirondack Center for Loon Conservation and the Wildlife Conservation Society’s Adirondack Program are honored to be the recipients of a bequest from Dr. John Jeffrey (“Jeff”) Nicholas, a summer resident of the Park.
-Dr. Nicholas’ love of loons and the Adirondack Park is remembered through the establishment of the WCS Loon Conservation Fund at the Adirondack Foundation to support our loon conservation research and education efforts.
+Dr. Nicholas’ love of loons and the Adirondack Park is remembered through the establishment of the WCS Loon Conservation Fund at the Adirondack Foundation to support our New York Annual Loon Census.
 We are deeply grateful to Dr. Nicholas and his family for their generous support.

 To make a tax-deductible contribution to the WCS Loon Conservation Fund at the Adirondack Foundation, please print and mail a copy of BRI’s ACLC Support Form to: